 Remember, American Express frequently targets folks for higher welcome bonuses.
 So keep an eye on your mailbox, or type your information into the CardMatch tool to see if you’ve been targeted!

 Check out my post on how to use AMEX Membership Rewards points for flights on United Airlines!

 What’s the Verdict?

-The new benefits are great additions, and the sign-up bonus is terrific.
+The benefits are great additions, and the welcome bonus is terrific.
 But the card also increased its annual fee to $550 (up $100).
 That is VERY expensive, and makes it hard for many folks to justify holding onto the card after the first year.

 And if you use the full $200 annual airline credit, you’ll save a total of $400 per year with these perks!
 That effectively brings down the annual fee to $150 ($550 annual fee – $200 Uber credit – $200 airline credit).
 So if the rest of the card’s perks are worth $150 per year to you, it’s a good deal!

 Or, if you can get the annual fee waived (for example, folks serving in the military), this card is a no-brainer to hang on to.

 If you frequently use the AMEX Centurion Lounges, the increased annual fee might still be worth it for you.
 Because it costs $50 per person to enter the Centurion Lounges WITHOUT the AMEX Platinum cards.
 And Centurion Lounges are some of the best in the US, with things like free hot meals and premium alcohol.Note: AMEX has become less generous with the Centurion Lounge benefit on the AMEX Platinum cards.

 The changes to the AMEX Platinum are now in effect!
 The card now comes with a higher welcome bonus of 60,000 AMEX Membership Rewards points after spending $5,000 on purchases in the first in 3 months.
 And it has travel perks, like: